 Nevertheless, it is relatively easy to avoid these scams: do not wire any upfront payment for an investment that you have not yet received.
 Does this imply that you should not engage consultants and advisors?
-No, but you should have a clear understanding of what you will receive in return.
+Sure you can (and sometimes should), but you should have a clear understanding of what you will receive in return.

 If you are paying for specific services (e.g. sell-side due diligence, deck preparation, data room set up, etc.) this falls into a normal transaction, with a service provider and a client that agree on specific services.
 Additionally, a success fee is normally in place, to align the interests of both sides and to make the retained services less expensive in the short term.

-We advise not to pay for undefined services, such as access to a network of investors or other vague proposals: promising substantial sums with a small initial cost is far too simple; and most of the time you will not see any results, and you will have nothing to show for the money you have spent.
+We advise not to pay for undefined services, such as access to a network of investors or other vague proposals: promising substantial sums with a small initial cost is a simple way to make a quick buck; most of the time you will not see any result, and you will have nothing to show for the money you have spent.

 THE BOTTOM LINE

 Why is it reprehensible to use words such as “Ventures” or “Capital” when one is not an investor?
 Because the company/person implicitly promises something that they cannot guarantee.
 They are not a venture capitalist or an investor, and they won’t be the one deciding to invest.
 They might be knowledgeable and have a great network, but promising investments and (eventually) asking for an upfront payment is borderline fraudulent.
 By doing so, they are not aiding the ecosystem in combating the fraud plague; they are, in fact, making it worse.